RomainGuarinoni/mastermind/docs/developper.md

 The goal in these module is to make all the function as pure as possible to test them easily.

+For each function you add or changes in the code, you have to create unit tests to test the changes.
+All the test are situated in the `test/` folder.

 Normally, you should be able to implement your feature and developp your function using all these files.
 If you think you should create a new file to create a new module, use a explicit name that describe what does the function do